 The worst thing you can do as a coach is to stop a drill that has 8-10 players in it and talk for 2-3 minutes.
 You’ll lose the focus of more than half of the group.

 Coach in spurts.
 Use quick points of emphasis and keep the drill moving.
-Remember we live in a short-form generation.
+Remember, we live in a short-form generation.
 Be quick and impactful when you’re trying to deliver your message.

 Creating Competitive Drills

-It doesn’t matter what age your kids are, they love to compete.
+It doesn’t matter what age your kids are; they love to compete.
 Don’t believe me?
-Set up a relay race with a bunch of 5-year-olds and I bet all of them will be jumping up and down rooting on each person running for their team, then loudly letting you know who won.
+Set up a relay race with a bunch of 5-year-olds, and I bet all of them will be jumping up and down, rooting on each person running for their team, then loudly letting you know who won.

 It’s in our DNA to be the best we possibly can be at something.

-- Build Mental Toughness By Losing
+- Build Mental Toughness By Winning/Losing

 - Teaches Players How To Find Ways To Win